VA Loan Eligible and Ineligible Properties: Homes You Can Purchase With a VA Loan

 Investment PropertiesNo

-VA Loans for Investment Properties
+VA Loans for Multifamily and Investment Properties

-VA Land Loans
+VA Loans for Land

 VA Construction Loans

-New Construction Homes and VA Loans
+New Construction (homes < a year old) and VA Loans

 A house completed less than one year ago and has never been occupied is considered new construction.